matanshikli/helm-project/README.md

 #  HELM project

-### requriment:

-Most of the files are in infra repo, there is 2 options to set the values to the mysql deploy:
+Most of the files for the solution are in infra repo, there is 2 options to set the values to the mysql deploy:

 1. configmap (kubectl apply -f infra/k8s/configmap.yaml)
 2. helm temaplate that will take the values from values.yaml and create config map.